khodekhadem/movie-finder/README.md

 # similar movies finder
-its a small script in python that ask you for name of a movie and it will show you some similar movies.
+its a small script in python that ask you for name of a movie and it will show you some similar movies.{ thanks to movie-map }

 first you have to install curl and python3 and git for example in ubuntu you have to write (   sudo apt install curl && python && python3 && git   ).